-11 Marvel Easter Eggs In 'The Defenders' Episode 1 You Probably Missed
+11 Easter Eggs In 'The Defenders' Episode 1 You Definitely Missed

 One of the joys of a shared universe is all the in-house references and easter eggs dotted throughout the plot for the hardcore fans to find.
 Marvel's The Defenders is no exception.
 Being based from the world of comics means we get references from two directions, both from the already established MCU and from the source material.
 There are no less than a dozen Marvel easter eggs in The Defenders Episode 1.